Clunia

 Clunia (full name Colonia Clunia Sulpicia) was an ancient Roman city.
-Its remains are located on Alto de Castro, at more than 1000 metres above sea level, between the villages of Peñalba de Castro and Coruña del Conde, 2 km away from the latter, in the province of Burgos in Spain.
+Its remains are located on Alto de Castro, at more than 1000 m above sea level, between the villages of Peñalba de Castro and Coruña del Conde, 2 km away from the latter, in the province of Burgos in Spain.
 It was one of the most important Roman cities of the northern half of Hispania and, from the 1st century BC, served as the capital of a conventus iuridici in the province Hispania Tarraconensis, called Conventus Cluniensis.
 It was located on the road that led from Caesaraugusta (Zaragoza) to Asturica Augusta (Astorga).
 The city declined during the 3rd century and was largely abandoned by the Visigothic era.
 Clunia is a toponym of Arevacian origin.

 History

 Origins

 The city of Clunia was founded on a mount a short distance from a Celtiberian settlement called Cluniaco, or Kolounioukou, belonging to the Arevaci, a Pre-Roman tribe that belonged to the family of Celtiberians.